crscillitoe/DiscordRules/Vod Review Reqs.md

   Step 3) Enter raffles during stream for a chance to win.

   VOD review raffles are run 2-3 times per stream in #raffles-and-predictions.

-**What qualifies as filling?**

-	There are two ways we look at filling (1) are you playing too many agents, or (2) can we tell who you main.

-(1) Are you playing too many agents?
-	If we look at your tracker and see you playing multiple roles and multiple agents on each role we will consider you as filling too much.
-(2) Can we tell who you main?
-	Playing two roles is okay, in fact it is often necesarry as you climb the ranks, however we ask that you limit it to two roles and ideally only one agent per map.
-We understand that